PoulaKarem/PoulaKarem/README.md

 ### Hello there👋 I'm Paula Karem.

 ## a Web Developer.
-- Be a producer NOT a user
+- Be a producer NOT a user.
-- NO social media NO wasting time
+- NO social media NO wasting time.
 <!--
 **Paula-Karem/Paula-Karem** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.